ianzapolsky/ianzapolsky.github.io/_posts/2014-03-31-strange-bug.markdown

 This is one of those bugs you hope isn't true.
-You *really* hope that the success of a network file transfer program does not depend on whether you have a print statement in the .bashrc file of your destination computer.
+You *really* hope that the success of a network file transfer program does not depend on whether you have a print statement in the `.bashrc` file of your destination computer.

 But, indeed, [it does][bug].

 ## WAT?

 But why is this true?
-It turns out that scp expects to recieve protocol data via the stdout channel, and when we have echo statements in our .bashrc, we inject new stuff into this channel when .bashrc is automatically run on connection with the ssh client, thus completely screwing up the data transfer.
+It turns out that scp expects to recieve protocol data via the stdout channel, and when we have echo statements in our `.bashrc`, we inject new stuff into this channel when `.bashrc` is automatically run on connection with the ssh client, thus completely screwing up the data transfer.
 Seems like a massive oversight in the design of scp right?

-Well, there are a couple very easy workarounds for this problem that actually give us a bit of insight into different ways Unix shells can be used, namely interactively and non-interactively.
-If we wrap all the echo statements in our .bashrc in an if statement as shown below, they will only be executed when our ssh session is interactive, or when there is a human on the other end of the line (instead of, say, an instance of the scp program).
+Well, there are a couple very easy workarounds for this problem that actually give us a bit of insight into the different ways Unix shells can be used, namely interactively and non-interactively.
+If we wrap all the echo statements in our `.bashrc` in an if statement as shown below, they will only be executed when our ssh session is interactive, or when there is a human on the other end of the line (instead of, say, an instance of the scp program).

 ```
 if [ "$SSH_TTY" ]